syncfusion-content/jsp-docs/jsp/PivotGauge/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGauge with relational data source as shown in below figure.
+The above code will generate a simple pivot gauge with relational data source as shown in the following screenshot:

 ![](Getting-Started_images/relational_default.png)

 ## OLAP

-Add the following code example to add list of items to the **PivotGauge** and initialize the **PivotGauge** widget with OLAP data source.
+Add the following code example to add list of items to the **pivot gauge** and initialize the **pivot gauge** widget with OLAP data source.

 {% highlight html %}